Hoboken Christian Church FAQ’s

 Jesus instituted this Holy Ordinance in the upper room with His disciples the night He was betrayed by Judas Iscariot.
 Partaking in the Lord’s Supper was always intended for those who have genuinely come to know Jesus Christ as their personal Lord and Savior.
 Also, we hold that only those who have obeyed the command of believer’s baptism by immersion should partake in the Lord’s Supper.

 Water baptism does not save an individual (only genuine faith in Christ does that).
-Yet, our public identification with Christs death, burial & resurrection is not only important symbol of our commitment to our new found spiritual life but its also the believer’s first act of obedience after salvation.
+Yet, our public identification with Christs death, burial & resurrection is not only an important symbol of our commitment to our new found spiritual life but its also the believer’s first act of obedience after salvation.
 There is not one account in the New Testament of a person entering into a Christian fellowship and receiving the Bread & Cup without first having been baptized.
-The pattern has always been: Salvation by faith in Christ alone, water baptism and then reception into the local church where the Breaking of Bread took place.
+The pattern has always been: Salvation by faith in Christ alone, water baptism and then reception into the local church where the Breaking of Bread takes place.

 1 Corinthians 11:23 For I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread;